cecobask/imdb-trakt-sync/README.md

 ## Run the application using GitHub Actions
 1. [Fork the repository](https://github.com/cecobask/imdb-trakt-sync/fork) to your account
 2. [Create a Trakt API application](https://trakt.tv/oauth/applications).
 Give it a name and use `urn:ietf:wg:oauth:2.0:oob` as redirect uri.
-The rest of the fields can be left empty
+The rest of the fields can be left empty.
 3. Configure GitHub repository secrets:
    - All the secrets (a.k.a. environment variables) are listed in the [.env.example](.env.example) file
    - Open the repository secrets dashboard of your fork